hatton/FileMeddler/README.md

 ## Motivation

 We get occasional unreproducible bug reports from users in which some other program is locking files we just created or modified.
 How rude!
-Two things that we know can do this are Dropbox and anti-virus programs.
+Three things that we know can do this are OneDrive, Dropbox and anti-virus programs.
 So we wrote FileMeddler as a testing tool that lets us torture-test a program's ability to handle this kind of interference gracefully.

 ## What it Does